-Moreover, daily warnings about skin cancer and skin aging have meant that even when outdoors, most people lather on sunscreen and suntan lotion, drastically limiting vitamin D synthesis via the skin.
-Moreover, if you are mostly getting your daily sunshine through office windows or car windows, it does not raise your vitamin D levels since glass prevents UV rays from synthesizing vitamin D on your skin.
+Moreover, daily warnings about skin cancer and skin aging have meant that even when outdoors, most people lather on sunscreen and suntan lotion.
+This drastically limits vitamin D synthesis via the skin.
+Moreover, if you are mostly getting your daily sunshine through office windows or car windows, it does not raise your levels either.
+Glass prevents UV rays from synthesizing D vitamins on your skin.

 Because of all the above, most readers must have heard a lot in recent years about the huge number of people who are vitamin D deficient and the potential dangers of this problem.
 In fact in a radio show just last week, I heard that some scientists think that the current cutoff levels are too low, and if corrected, around 80 percent of Americans are vitamin D deficient (although this is a controversial issue).
-Quite often, people who are warning about this issue are also selling vitamin D supplements, so one must be vary about the messenger.
+Quite often, people who are warning about this issue are also selling vitamin D supplements.
+So one must be vary about the messenger.

-The most common measurement for vitamin D is done via a blood test known 25-hydroxyvitamin D, with resulting numbers given in ng/mL (for those outside the US, just multiply these numbers by 2.5 to get corresponding numbers in nmol/L).
+The most common measurement for vitamin D levels is done via a blood test known 25-hydroxyvitamin D, with resulting numbers given in ng/mL.
+For those outside the US, just multiply these numbers by 2.5 to get corresponding numbers in nmol/L.

 Most doctors consider that levels below 20 ng/mL are insufficient.
 Many nowadays have raised this number and consider levels below 30 ng/mL to be insufficient.

-Trying to find and analyze all the main (probably 100 plus by now) studies here about this subject matter would be way beyond the scope of this blog.
+Trying to analyze the 100 plus studies on this subject matter would be way beyond the scope of this blog.
 Moreover, your genetics, race, sex, height, weight and more can also impact the ideal levels for you.

-I found this page and thought it could be of interest for you as you also follow closely the AA.
-It´s dated from February 2017:
+“I found this page and thought it could be of interest for you as you also follow closely the AA.
+Its dated from February 2017:

 https://www.vitamindcouncil. org/new-study-finds- derivative-of-activated- vitamin-d-helps-manage-hair- loss/